JAGrenier/Mice-Like-Cheese-Mod2-Project-FE-BE/README.md

 ## Description

 Mice like cheese! was created during Module 2 of the Flatiron School Software Engineering Immersive program.
 Contributors were given 4 days to create and present this project.
 The project has a home page, cheese log, and cheese leaderboard.
 Users can log how many cheeses a mouse has eaten as well as create a new mouse.
-The data input into the chese log page will then update on the leaderboard.
+The data input into the cheese log page will then update on the leaderboard.
 The leaderboard sorts data descending from the mouse with highest number of cheeses.

 ## Dates